-Accompanying Notes to the Financial Statements - Cont'd December 31st, 2019 and 2018 (In thousand Brazilian Reais)
+Accompanying Notes to the Financial Statements - Cont'd December 31st, 2020 and 2019 (In thousand Brazilian Reais)

-13. Insurance Coverage
+16. Insurance Coverage

 The Association adopts the policy of contracting insurance coverage against fire and miscellaneous risks for fixed assets on amounts considered sufficient to cover eventual claims.
 Such amounts were defined based on instructions by experts and take into consideration the nature of their activity and the level of risk involved.
-Given their nature, the risk assumptions adopted are not part of the scope of a financial statements audit.
-Therefore, they were not audited by our independent auditors.